 Managing Package Deliveries During the Holiday Season

-Along with being on the front lines already, desk staff will need to consistently interact with residents when they are asked to obtain a package, or in some cases, multiple packages.
-This can be an overwhelming process, especially when managing crowd control and pick-up times, much to the resident's frustration.
-This causes much stress for the door staff and ultimately leads to burnout, where they may not work as efficiently as before.
+Along with being on the front lines already, front desk staff will need to consistently interact with residents when they are asked to obtain a package, or in some cases, multiple packages.
+This can be an overwhelming and time-consuming process, especially when managing crowd control and pick-up times, much to the resident's frustration.
+This causes much stress for the front desk associates and ultimately leads to burnout, where they may not work as efficiently as before.

-5. Streamline the pick-up process.To ensure that residents know what time pick-ups are allowed during the day, establish hours where this will be made possible.
+Establish hours for package pick ups and ensure your residents are aware of those hours.
 Our property managers can determine these times and have them posted throughout the building or emailed to the residents for notice.
 For example, property managers can notify residents that pick-up times are between the hours of 8 AM and 9 PM.
 Further, we have provided time slots for residents to come to pick their delivery from the front desk.

 Emailing or texting residents with their specific time slot for pick-up makes the process more streamlined.
 This process benefits receiving staff as they will know which residents will be coming down at which times, checking their list beforehand to know what packages to bring out when for a quicker exchange.

 Observe the golden rule